maldini-3/Hotel-Cancelation-Prediction/README.md

-# Hotel-Cancelation-Prediction
-1. Project Title
-Hotel Cancellation Prediction
+# Hotel Cancellation Prediction
-2. Project Description
+Project Overview
-Start by giving a brief explanation of the project's purpose and the problem it solves.
-Here’s an example:

-This project aims to predict whether a hotel booking will be canceled or not using a machine learning model.
-The model is trained on historical data that includes customer booking details and hotel-related features.
-By accurately predicting cancellations, hotels can manage bookings better, reduce financial losses, and optimize resource allocation.
+This project aims to predict if a customer will cancel their hotel booking or not.
+Accurately forecasting cancellations helps hotels manage bookings more effectively, reducing the financial impact of last-minute cancellations and optimizing resource allocation.

-3. Key Features
-List the key features and technologies used in your project:

-One-hot encoding of categorical data
+Workflow Summary
+Data Preprocessing
+One-Hot Encoding: Categorical variables were transformed into numerical form using one-hot encoding to make the data compatible with machine learning algorithms.
-Outlier handling using Z-score method
+Outlier Handling: Outliers were managed using the Z-score method to improve model robustness and prevent skewed predictions.
-Feature selection to keep the most relevant features Hyperparameter tuning using RandomizedSearchCV Handling class imbalance with random oversampling RandomForestClassifier for prediction
+Feature Selection: Only the most relevant features were selected to streamline the model and enhance performance.
-Model evaluation using cross-validation
+Model Development
+Hyperparameter Tuning: The model's hyperparameters were optimized using RandomizedSearchCV to identify the best configuration for the RandomForestClassifier.
+Random Oversampling: To address class imbalance (since cancellations are less frequent than non-cancellations), random oversampling was applied to balance the dataset.
+Random Forest Classifier: The RandomForestClassifier was chosen for its strong predictive capabilities, especially when dealing with both categorical and numerical data.
+It also provides insights into feature importance, helping understand what factors influence cancellations.
+Cross-Validation: Cross-validation was applied to the training dataset to evaluate model performance and ensure it generalizes well to unseen data.
+Results
-Model accuracy of 94% on the test set
+The model achieved an accuracy of 94% on the test set, demonstrating high accuracy in predicting whether a customer will cancel their booking or not.
+Model Saving
-Model saved using the pickle library for easy reusability
+The trained model was saved using the pickle library, enabling easy reloading and use in production environments.